Unit 7: When PINNs Meet PDEs

 Worked example: naïve linearised shallow water

-A 1-D reduction of the linearised SWE (\eta_t + H u_x = 0,\;u_t + g\eta_x = 0 on [0, 2]\times[0, 0.05]) trains in seconds and exhibits all three failure modes above.
-The same example in 2-D has the same flavour, just slower:
+A 1-D reduction of the linearised SWE (\eta_t + H u_x = 0,\;u_t + g\eta_x = 0 on [0, 2]\times[0, 0.05]) trains in seconds and runs straight into the failure modes above.
+The same example in 2-D has the same form, just slower:

 using NeuralPDE, Lux, ModelingToolkit, Optimization, OptimizationOptimJL